boukx/phase6/README.md

 ## Upgrading to T3

 - If you have r12 gloves, do not get T3 gloves.
-- If you have r10 head and shoulders, swap them both for T3 last.
+- If you have r10 head and shoulders, ideally swap them together for T3 last.
 - If you need to break 8/8 T2, read below.
 - Break 3/8 T2 only if you can equip 2 new pieces of T3.
 - Ideally equip T3 in this order (biggest upgrade -> smallest):